UW-Hydro/VIC/README.txt

 	with a '#' character at the very beginning of the line, i.e. no leading white space such as spaces or tabs.
 Now, any line whose first non-whitespace character is '#' is considered to be a comment.

+Miscellaneous fixes to snow albedo aging scheme

+	Files Affected:

+	initialize_snow.c
+	SnowPackEnergyBalance.c
+	snow_melt.c
+	solve_snow.c

+	Description:

+	Previously, VIC's last_snow counter, which keeps track of the number of time steps since the last fresh snowfall, and which is used to compute the snow albedo, was not reset to 0 at the proper times.
+This has been fixed, along with its initialization.